cilium/cilium/Documentation/operations/upgrade.rst

   been deprecated in favor of ``enable-ipv4-masquerade`` and is planned to be removed in 1.11.
 For 1.10 release this option will have the same effect as ``enable-ipv4-masquerade`` where both options must not be used simultaneously.
+* ``skip-crd-creation``: This option does not have any effect since 1.10 and is planned to be removed in 1.11.
 * Helm options ``encryption.keyFile``, ``encryption.mountPath``,
   ``encryption.secretName`` and ``encryption.interface`` are now deprecated in favor of ``encryption.ipsec.keyFile``, ``encryption.ipsec.mountPath``,